Dateline: Belgrade, Serbia

 Otherwise, you would need to follow the typical path of obtaining residency, spending some time here, and working toward naturalization.
 The process takes anywhere from five to ten years depending on your “reason for immigration”, although you can marry a Serbian and become a citizen in as little as three years.

 Some of the world’s “Tier B” passports are improving in a big way.
 As you know from reading this blog, the world is changing.
 No longer is the United States the be-all and end-all admired by all.

-Today, countries like Serbia are middle-income countries that don’t want to rely on western sympathy and are building their economies, and with it their passports.
+Today, countries like Serbia are middle-income countries that don’t want to rely on western sympathy and are building their economies and with it, their passports.

 Serbia is just another example of why getting a good Tier B second passport is a better option in my opinion than many EU citizenships.
-The potential tax consequences in big western countries are only going to become more draconian in coming years, and their passports can’t get any better.
+The potential tax consequences in big western countries are only going to become more draconian in the coming years, and their passports can’t get any better.